Battle of Cerro Corá: Prelude

 The account of Francisco Solano López's death is surrounded by some disagreements and inaccuracies about what, in fact, happened during the events inside the forest, where he fled.
 Even so, there are common points in the accounts of Paraguayan and Brazilian officers and combatants.
-After the defeat of his riflemen, López went to the headquarters, in the center of the camp, and from there, together with colonel Silverio Aveiro, major Manuel Cabrera and lieutenant Ignacio Ibarra, all on horseback, they tried to flee, but were overtaken by some Brazilian cavalrymen, on the left, which prevented a flight to the Aquidabán-nigüí stream.
+After the defeat of his riflemen, López went to the headquarters, in the center of the camp, and from there, together with Colonel Silverio Aveiro, Major Manuel Cabrera and Lieutenant Ignacio Ibarra, all on horseback, they tried to flee, but were overtaken by some Brazilian cavalrymen, on the left, which prevented a flight to the Aquidabán-nigüí stream.
 In this act, the Brazilian called for Solano López to surrender.

 The Brazilian closed in to arrest him.
 Two soldiers, one on each side, tried to hold him, but López tried to wound one of them with his ceremonial sword, being retaliated with an axe blow to his head, but he was cushioned by the Panama hat he was wearing.
-One of the imperial calvarymen got off his horse and pierced López with the spear he was holding, from bottom to top, reaching the right groin and reaching the entrails, fatally compromising the peritoneum, intestine, and bladder.
-This cavalryman was José Francisco Lacerda, known as Chico Diabo (Devil Frank), who was 22 year old and belonged to the regiment of colonel João Nunes da Silva Tavares, of the 19th Provisional Cavalry Corps.
+One of the imperial cavalrymen got off his horse and pierced López with the spear he was holding, from bottom to top, reaching the right groin and reaching the entrails, fatally compromising the peritoneum, intestine, and bladder.
+This cavalryman was José Francisco Lacerda, known as Chico Diabo (Devil Frank), who was 22 years old and belonged to the regiment of Colonel João Nunes da Silva Tavares, of the 19th Provisional Cavalry Corps.

 Captain Francisco Argüello and Lieutenant Chamorro arrived to help López, facing the Brazilians with sabers, but due to numerical inferiority and physical conditions, they were defeated, being seriously injured.
 Despite the victory in this clash, no Brazilian soldier approached López, remaining at a distance of ten meters and waiting for instructions from a superior.
-Even with the imperial presence, colonel Aveiro managed to get close to López and helped him mount his horse and drove him into the forest, opening the way with his own body, following the footprints and traces left by Paraguayan soldiers that previously went there search of fruits.
+Even with the imperial presence, Colonel Aveiro managed to get close to López and helped him mount his horse and drove him into the forest, opening the way with his own body, following the footprints and traces left by Paraguayan soldiers that previously went there search of fruits.
 They soon approached the Aquidabán-nigüí stream, when the Paraguayan president fell from his horse.
 Aveiro, Cabrera and Ibarra helped him cross the stream, but were unable to make him climb the opposite bank due to his weight.
-At this point, the three men abandoned López as Correia da Câmara and two imperial soldiers arrived.
+At this point, the three men abandoned López as Correia da Câmara and two Imperial soldiers arrived.